-After nearly 9 months of “Go read this book” and the occasional foot rub, it’s finally your time to shine — or at least to be useful.
-That’s because it’s nearly go time, which means you’ve prepped your hospital go bags and a stash of frozen meals for those first few delirious newborn weeks and are ready to have this baby!
+After nearly nine months of “Go read this book” and the occasional foot rub, it’s finally your time to shine — or at least to be useful.
+That’s because the baby is almost here, which means you’ve prepped your hospital bag and stash of frozen meals for those first few delirious weeks!
 What?
 You haven’t?
 Damn it, man, you can’t really be that useless.
-Get cooking, get packing, and get the hell ready, because when that baby train starts rolling, you best not be caught standing on the tracks.
-This hospital bag checklist will ensure you’re prepared & ready to go when the big day comes.
+Get cooking, get packing, and get the hell ready, because when that newborn baby train starts rolling, you best not be caught standing on the tracks.
+This hospital bag checklist for baby will ensure you’re prepared and ready to go when the big day comes.

 - Comfortable clothes.
 For her: Old, baggy ensemble she wouldn’t mind leaving behind at Bonnaroo for labor, fresh socks and shoes, front-opening shirt for breastfeeding, something cute to ride home in style.
 For you: Uh … change of shorts, maybe some fresh drawers?

 - Toiletries.
 For her: The usual toothbrush, toothpaste, shampoo, lotion, and whatever else she’s messing with in there when you’re trying to go out, plus a cool-down spray bottle, and makeup.
 For you: Just enough to wash off a little extra funk than usual.